I tried registering A2A agents in Agent Registry and dynamically calling them from Strands Agents

 main()

-We build the base URL from the Runtime ARN, fetch the Agent Card, and register it with the Registry.
-Since this Registry is set for auto-approval, it follows the create → submit → auto-approve flow to reach APPROVED status.
+We assemble the base URL from the Runtime ARN, fetch the Agent Card, and register it directly in the Registry.
+Since this Registry is set to auto-approve, the flow goes create → submit → auto-approve → APPROVED.

 Execution Command